coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 1. the Y-coordinate of `pos` identifies the floorposition.
 This means that desktop-projections usually need to add 1.5m (average person height) on top (which is done automatically by VR/AR headsets).
 1. set the position of the camera accordingly to the vector3 values of `#pos`
 1. `rot` sets the rotation of the camera (only for non-VR/AR headsets)
-1. `t` in the top-URL sets the playbackspeed and animation-range of the global scene animation
+1. mediafragment `t` in the top-URL sets the playbackspeed and animation-range of the global scene animation
 1. after scene load: in case an `href` does not mention any `pos`-coordinate, `pos=0,0,0` will be assumed

 Here's an ascii representation of a 3D scene-graph which contains 3D objects `◻` and their metadata: